Lay salmon filet on cutting board

 The cool thing is that it reads in around 2 seconds and you can quickly and easily check things like salmon to make sure every piece is perfectly done before removing it from the smoker.

-It comes in a variety of 14 different colors.. mine is black but hey, if purple is your thing, then go for it!
+It comes in a variety of colors.. mine is red but hey, if purple, pink, yellow or green is your thing, then you can do that!

 Serve the salmon skewers right away.. no need to wait around.